Monticello Canyon

-Monticello Canyon, originally known in Spanish as the Cañada Alamosa (Glen of the Cottonwoods), is a valley or glen drained by Alamosa Creek in Sierra County and Socorro County, New Mexico.
+Monticello Canyon, originally known in Spanish as the Cañada Alamosa (Glen of the Cottonwoods), is a valley or glen drained by Alamosa Creek in Sierra County and Socorro County, New Mexico, United States.
 Its mouth is at an elevation of 4,419 ft, in Sierra County.
 Its head is at at an elevation of 7,540 ft in the San Mateo Mountains, within the Cibola National Forest, in Socorro County.